 - Dishonesty and deception, such as failing to disclose important information

 - Having been deprived of citizenship of another country in the past

-If any of these are an issue for you, we recommend that you work with an Irish immigration lawyer when the time comes to apply for Irish citizenship.
+If any of these are an issue for you, we recommend working with an Irish immigration lawyer when you apply for Irish citizenship.

 Irish citizenship and ‘reckonable residence’

 To be successful when applying for Irish citizenship by naturalization, you’ll typically need to prove two different kinds of residence: legal residence and reckonable residence.